HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 Both the server stall situation and the Big Int issue have been observed to have improved, and although it still occasionally occurs, the likelihood has been greatly reduced.

+### Android Encrypt Message

+There is a known issue that wh

 ## Unachieved Features
 ## Multi-language
 The multi-language support is the essential requirement for an application that face both Chinese and English users.
 However, this proposal was considered but finally not achieved.